chris-relational/vllm/NOTES.md

 # TL; DR
-I log here reading conprehension notes for the repository.
-These may also include nuances not directly related to the task at hand but are required to accomplish it.
-For example, if a particular CPP-compilation or linking flag is required for build, I may add a note regarding the flag in a general context.
+I log here reading conprehension notes from the repository.
+They may include nuances not directly related to the task at hand.
+For example, if a particular cpp-compilation or linking flag is required for build, I may add a note regarding the general use of the flag.

-The `var` directory is used for files not meant to be uploaded to the repo.
-`var` is contained in `.gitignore` so it does not tamper with the repo code.

-# New Folders and Files
+# Repository File and Folder Additions
 I create new folders and files containing additions I do while studying the repo.
-Ensure these folders and files do not meix with main and there are no local files or folders with the same names (e.g. created while in the main branch).
+Ensure these folders and files do not mess with main and there are no local files or folders with the same names (e.g. created while in the main branch).

+## `var` directory
+It is used for files not meant to be uploaded to the repo.
+`var` is contained in `.gitignore` of the main branch so it does not mess with repo code.

-## `notebooks` folder
+## `notebooks` directory
 It contains notebooks with inference code using HF LLMs, one notebook per LLM.
 Each such notebook contains vLLM client code, OpenAI REST API or HF transformers direct inference code.
 There's also a `huggingface-hub.ipyb` notebook with test code for the `huggingface-hub` library.
 This includes the `huggingface.inference-client` library.